HeartlandNetwork/HTLN-BreedingBird-Data-Package/README.md

 	Download and install ITIS database
 	Join on TSNs and export Orders
-	Then join to create TSN, AOUCode, Kingdom, Phylum, Class, [Order], Family, Genus, Species, CommonName
+	Then join to create TSN, AOUCode, Kingdom, Phylum, Class, [Order], Family, Genus, Species, CommonName <-- Order is the missing info

-Download all site - bird observation and habitat to include complete categorical data.
-	Need to join all categorical data and download to be included in datasets
+Download all site - bird observations and habitat data Download all look-ups and leave the codes in the main datasets

 Import habitat data
 	Import individual habitat tables from existing T-SQL scripts